TFWA world exhibition and conference information board

 Additional highlights ... up to the time of the show we will be providing details of any special events.
 If your organisation wishes to promote an event then please contact is at info@jes-travelretail.com.

 All work and no play ...
-Certainly not and the TFWA social/networking is as legendary as the show itself whether its the iconic Camel club back in the 90s to the more recent Scene.
-In 2022 the Scene was re-named to the "TFWA Lounge" and was located on the beach if front of the Carlton hotel - it is highly recommended !
+Certainly not and the TFWA social/networking is as legendary as the show itself whether its the iconic Camel club back in the 90s to the more recent Scene followed by the hugely popular "TFWA Lounge" located on the beach if front of the Carlton hotel - it is highly recommended !

 There are also a number of bars and clubs that the trade show visitors frequent with the Irish bar Morrison's (10 Rue Teisseire, 06400 Cannes) being extremely popular with its 2 bars and outside drinking area.

 Gala events ...
-There are 2 gala events during the exhibition week and these are TRBusiness on the 3rd October 2023 at the Hôtel Martinez and on 4th October the DFNI Frontier awards at the Carlton.
+There are 2 gala events during the exhibition week - 1st October 2024 - and these are TRBusiness awards at the Hôtel Martinez and the DFNI Frontier awards at the Carlton.
 Both the gala events will be highlighting the organisation's 2023 travel retail awards.
 Both events are superb networking opportunities and for those interested in attending it is recommended to purchase tickets early.
-More details on the tickets , venues below :
+More details on the related awards, tickets and venues below :

 Visiting outside of Cannes ...
 The south of France is a stunning coast line and there are a number of places that we recommend visiting if you have time before or after the show, here are just a few that we know of :